Josip Knežević

-Josip Knežević (born 3 October 1988) is a Croatian international footballer who plays for Croatian club Šibenik.
+Josip Knežević (born 3 October 1988) is a Croatian international footballer who plays for Croatian club BSK Bijelo Brdo.

 Playing career

 Club

 Knežević has started his career in senior professional team of NK Osijek on 2005/2006 at the age of 17.
-He has regularly played for Croatian national team U-18, U-19, U-20 and U-21, has total 13 caps in Croatian national team for young players.
-Now, Josip Knežević is an active member of the Croatian national under-21 team.
+He has regularly played for Croatia national team U-18, U-19, U-20 and U-21, has total 13 caps in the Croatia national team for young players.
+Now, Josip Knežević is an active member of the Croatia national under-21 team.
 This season 2008/2009 he is actually second on the list of assists of Croatian Championship Prva HNL with 7 assists.

 On 12 February 2010 Knežević moved to Russian side Amkar Perm in a deal initially worth €500,000.
 Two years later, in January 2012, Knežević signed a season-long loan deal with Kazakhstan Premier League outfit FC Kairat.
-After an impressive start, in which he scored 3 goals in 5 appearances, Knežević suffered a mid-season injury, but still ended up as the teams topscorer with 6 goals (3 - pen.).
+After an impressive start, in which he scored 3 goals in 5 appearances, Knežević suffered a mid-season injury, but still ended up as the teams topscorer with 6 goals (3 – pen.).

 At the end of Kneževićs loan deal he returned to Amkar Perm, before signing a permanent three-year contract with FC Kairat in February 2013.

 After six-months without a team, Knežević signed a six-month contract with FC Kaisar.